MorphZG/MorphZG/README.md

 ## Zoran Topic
-Since very early age i was interested in programming but since life can be unpredictable, we often step on a very different path.
-Charmed by shiny lights, fine music and fine drinks i decided that bartending is a career for me.
-Wrong!\
+Since very early age i was interested in programming but life is upredictable,
+we often step on a very different path.
+Charmed by shiny lights, fine music
+and fine drinks i decided that bartending is a career for me.
+Wrong!
-True passion was growing inside me, from small little spark my inside was boiling until it bursts in flames.
+True passion was growing inside me, from small little spark my inside was
+boiling until it bursts in flames.
 Point of no return.